 By Dr. Teo Wan Lin, Consultant Dermatologist at TWL Specialist Skin & Laser Centre

-One of my patients who came to my clinic for hair loss treatment once remarked that “Why is it that everyone thinks of seeing hair loss treatment centres, hair spas and their hair salons offering anti-hair loss treatments before consulting a dermatologist for their hair and scalp problems?”
+One of my patients who came to my clinic for hair loss treatments once remarked that “Why is it that everyone thinks of seeing hair loss treatment centres, hair spas and their hair salons offering anti hair loss treatments before consulting a dermatologist for their hair and scalp problems?”
 Hence in part 2 of my article, I will be using this as a case-study in point in my discussion on hair loss.

 However, before that, I would like to qualify what exactly counts as hair loss.
 It’s normal to lose about 60–100 strands of hair a day, however, anything more than what you are used to losing should be monitored carefully.
 Here are some symptoms: more hair in your shower drain, on the floor, your combs and pillow, having a wider parting and thinner ponytail for girls.
 If you have a family member with hair loss, also be alert to early symptoms of hair loss.

-1. Who do you see for hair loss and scalp problems?
+1. Who do you see for hair loss treatments?

 My patient spoke from experience, having gone a merry-go-round with numerous hair and scalp treatments promising to treat hair loss for over two decades, emerged none-the-better nor wiser until a good friend of hers recommended her to see a dermatologist instead.
 She had, at that time already resigned to her fate of having a troubled scalp and also lost 40 to 50% of her natural hair at the age of 35, blaming it on bad genetics and oily scalp.

 She wasn’t even aware that dermatologists are the specialists in treating scalp and hair problems, including hair loss.
-Do a google search of “hair loss treatments Singapore” and one is instantly inundated with a multitude of trichologist, herbal remedies, anti-hair loss treatment centres, salon listings, aesthetic centres run by general practitioners and with that a few listings of dermatologists which seems buried under all the other ads.
+Do a google search of “hair loss treatments Singapore” and one is instantly inundated with a multitude of trichologist, herbal remedies, centres specialising in anti hair loss treatments, salon listings, aesthetic centres run by general practitioners and with that a few listings of dermatologists which seems buried under all the other ads.
 So, if you have a true hair loss problem, stop self-medicating or visiting spas or salons and instead find an accredited dermatologist here.

 2.What causes hair loss?